How can we help?

 • You are registered as a business with the Revenue Commissioners and are tax compliant

-• You offer full-time employment of at least 30 hours per week, over a minimum of 4 days.
+• You offer full-time employment of at least 30 hours per week, over a minimum of four days.

 Eligibility is subject to terms and conditions.